New Allergy Testing

 As we were checking into the appointment, Ry says to me, “Mom, I’m going to blow him away.”
 I replied, “HUH?”
 “Daddy told me I am going to blow him away.
 Because I am doing so good, I am going to blow him away.”
 Now I got it!
 “Oh,” I say, “you are right, you are going to blow him away because you are doing so good, you are feeling really good aren’t you?”
 Ry responds, “Yep!”
 It was priceless.
 He was right, too, he blew the allergist, the nurse and the pediatric dietician away.
 It was great!

 Of course everyone wanted to know what the secret was.
 We were hesitant before going to the appointment about talking about the Traditional Chinese Medicine, only because we weren’t sure what the response would be.
 Some doctors seem to be onboard, respectful and responsive to what we say about our alternative medicine choice, while others brush us off like we are crazy.
 Because of this, it can be intimidating to bring it up to medical professionals.
-As soon as the allergist asked this morning, I all those feelings were out the window and I told him, “Traditional Chinese Medicine.”
+As soon as the allergist asked this morning, all those feelings were out the window and I told him, “Traditional Chinese Medicine.”
 I couldn’t hide my excitement- people need to know about this and its effectiveness.
 And you know what?
-He was completely interested in what we had to say about it, as well as willing to credit Ry’s improvements to it.
-I thought we may hear the classic line, “He is finally growing out of his allergies!” but we never got that one and because of that I am so happy.
+He was completely interested in what we had to say, as well as willing to credit Ry’s improvements to it.
+I thought we may hear the classic line, “He is finally growing out of his allergies!” but we never got that one and because of that I am happy.

 He actually told us that in the past few years there have been a lot of new studies focusing on Traditional Chinese Medicine and food allergies.
 Medical professionals are seeing a positive correlation between using this type of medical care to get rid of their allergies.
 Ry would be a perfect candidate if anyone needs one in their study because he is positively transforming before our eyes.
 It is so impressive!